camunda/camunda-docs/docs/product-manuals/clients/cli-client/index.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-When you create client credentials in Camunda Cloud you have the option to download a file with above lines filled out for you.
+When you create client credentials in Camunda Cloud, you have the option to download a file with the lines above filled out for you.

-Alternatively, use the [described flags](https://www.npmjs.com/package/zbctl#usage) (`--address`, `--clientId` and `--clientSecret`). with the zbctl commands.
+Alternatively, use the [described flags](https://www.npmjs.com/package/zbctl#usage) (`--address`, `--clientId`, and `--clientSecret`) with the `zbctl` commands.

 ## Usage